Prudentnavigator/Developer-Assistant/README.md

 > Would recommend to download multiple models and try them out.

 ### ***Usage:***
+1. Start by running the script.

+     main.py

-1. Start by running the script and load a language model by selecting it from the dropdown menu ("choose model").
+3. Load a language model by selecting it from the dropdown menu ("choose model").
-2. Enter your request in the text entry field.
+4. Enter your request in the text entry field.
 Attach a text file with the "attach file" button to add to the request (optional).
 A text can also be pasted into the text entry field (i.e. a code snippet) from the clipboard by using keyboard shortcuts (ctrl-v for linux).
-3. Submit the request using the "Submit" button.
+5. Submit the request using the "Submit" button.
-4. Receive a response from the LLM, which will be displayed in the reply textbox.
+6. Receive a response from the LLM, which will be displayed in the reply textbox.

 ### ***Requirements:***
 - python3.8 or higher